gsathya/gsathya.github.io/content/blog/ssa-react-compiler/ssa-react-compiler.md

 ### Track the flow

-Remember the "choose" function, we ignored earlier?
+Remember the "`choose`" function, we ignored earlier?
 This lets the compiler track the values as they flow across if-else block!

 ```js
   if (hover) {